 Kansas Health Care Facts

-- 101 of 105 counties in Kansas had a primary care health professional shortage in 2017
+- 102 of 105 counties in Kansas have a primary care health provider shortage

 - Ranked 42nd out of 50 for health care quality

 - Ranked 24th in the nation for access to health care

 View and share to learn more about APRNs and their cause.

 Working together to meet Kansas’ growing demand for health care.

 Throughout Kansas, APRNs play a critical role…from providing primary care services to delivering babies and expertly managing life-saving respiratory devices.
 Yet, even as half of the states have removed unnecessary restrictions on APRNs, Kansas APRNs are not allowed to perform these duties without entering an unnecessary and costly collaborative agreement with a physician.

 As the pandemic further overwhelmed the health care landscape in 2020, the Kansas state legislature and governor’s office both took action to temporarily lift unnecessary regulatory barriers for APRNs caring for COVID patients.
 This not only increased access to care for seriously ill patients, it also empowered health care facilities to recruit high-quality practitioners to our state to help alleviate the provider shortage.
 The time has come for state lawmakers to permanently remove these restrictions on APRNs.
 The health of the people of Kansas is at stake.

 A vital part of the health care system, APRNs are educated with a master’s degree or higher, and have hundreds of hours of hands-on clinical experience.
 APRNs can provide care in all types of practice settings including health care facilities, outpatient clinics, specialty practices, employee health programs, and in rural and urban areas with limited access to care.
 Research has repeatedly demonstrated that APRNs provide safe, high-quality care with equivalent outcomes to their physician counterparts.

 Four roles, four ways to care for you: